mindspore-ai/docs/docs/programming_guide/source_en/initializer.md

     [0 0 0 ...
 0 0 0]]]]]
 ```

-### The Parameter of Init Is the Subclass of Initializer
+### The Parameter of Init is the Subclass of Initializer

 The code sample is as follows: